Dave-team/Knowledge-base/Mindfullness.md

 Step 4: relating differently to your thoughts.

 **Pure awareness**
 - Relax, look around you and just sit.
 Be amazed at how beautiful things are.
 How far we’ve come in our lives and in the universe and be grateful.
+Look at the color of the walls and the materials they're made of - how did we get this far?
+- If you don’t look at things through your concepts, you’ll never be bored.
+We need to unlearn.
+Spend hours observing the simplest things for what they really are.
+- Slow down and taste and smell and hear, let your senses come alive.
+Be satisfied with very little and enjoy it intensely.
+You’d be amazed how great things can get.

 **Appreciation and gratitude**
 - Pause appreciate and reflect on what we have and have done.
 Appreciate beauty and immerse on the moment whatever you do